vividblueprint/SE-RideSharingService-architecture/README.md

 # Appendix

-Without knowing the specific context or content you are looking for appendices on, it's difficult to provide specific appendices.
-However, here are some commonly used appendices in various types of documents:

 **Appendix A:** Glossary - a list of definitions for key terms used in the document.

 **Appendix B:** References - a list of sources used in the document, typically arranged alphabetically by author's last name.